-- Audit compliance with new process, systems and job roles.
+- Auditing compliance with new processes, systems and job roles

-- Analyze the effectiveness of your change management activities.
+- Analyzing the effectiveness of your change management activities

 There are a number of different ways to gather employee feedback.
-The employee feedback template provided in the link below is a formal approach based on the Prosci ADKAR® Model.
+The employee feedback template below is a formal approach based on the Prosci ADKAR Model.
 If you are not familiar with the ADKAR Model, read the ADKAR Model Overview eBook.